idibau/cs2bim/README.md

 ## Getting started

 Modify the configuration according to your needs/environment.
-Details about configuration [see below](#configuration).
+Details about configuration [see here](#configuration).
 Prerequisites:

 - The PostGIS database with the cadastral data is available (connection with psychopg is possible)
-- The service to get terrain data is available
+- The service to get external data is available

 Build and run docker image